zalando/skipper/docs/tutorials/ratelimit.md

 ```

 The optional third argument can create an AND combined Header
-ratelimit, if you use `,` to separate the them.
+ratelimit.
+The header names must be separated by `,`.
 For example all of the
 specified headers have to be the same to recognize them as the same
 client: